 PUBLIQuartet is sought after for its creative and energetic educational workshops.
 The quartet’s mission to enrich and inspire students of diverse backgrounds has led PQ to hold residencies with American Composers Orchestra and Deer Valley Music Festival’s “Emerging Quartets and Composers” program, among others.

-PUBLIQuartet has performed in a diverse range of venues from Lincoln Center and Carnegie Hall to the Detroit Institute of Arts, Dizzy’s Club Coca Cola and Newport Jazz Festival.
-They have been presented by such institutions as the Detroit Jazz Festival, Chautauqua Institution, Virgina Arts Festival, Strathmore Hall, American Composers Orchestra, Columbus Museum of Art, Great Lakes Chamber Music Festival, Music of Now festival at Symphony Space, and National Sawdust.
-They have collaborated with members of the International Contemporary Ensemble (ICE), JACK Quartet, Nadia Sirota, and jazz legends, Billy Childs, Bob Stewart, Spencer Barefield, Marc Cary, and Don Byron.
-Graduates from the Mannes School of Music and Eastman School of music, their mentors include members of the Muir, Juilliard, Orion, Mendelssohn, Tokyo, American, and Brentano String Quartets and composers Laura Kaminsky, Joan Tower, and Butch Morris.
-They have participated in residencies at the Juilliard String Quartet Program, Robert Mann String Quartet Institute, Deer Valley Music Festival, Shouse Institute, and Banff Centre.
+Founded in 2010, PUBLIQuartet has been presented by The American Composers Orchestra, Virginia Arts Festival, Great Lakes Chamber Music Festival and The Chautauqua Institution.
+PQ has collaborated with members of the International Contemporary Ensemble (ICE), JACK Quartet, jazz tuba legend Bob Stewart, and innovative jazz clarinetist/composer Don Byron.
+Mentors include members of the Muir, Juilliard, Orion, Mendelssohn, Tokyo, American, and Brentano String Quartets and composers Joan Tower and Butch Morris.
+They have participated in residencies at the Juilliard String Quartet Institute, Robert Mann String Quartet Institute, the Shouse Institute (GLMF), and the Banff Centre.